SouravMukharjee/SouravMukharjee/README.md

 -->

 ## 👯 I’m looking to collaborate on
-Open-source AI projects, robotics automation tools, and data analytics solutions for FinTech.
+I am looking to collaborate on open-source AI projects, robotics automation tools, and data analytics solutions for FinTech.
+In addition, I am also seeking help to increase my knowledge in AI, machine learning, blockchain, and scalable distributed systems.
+Feel free to ask me about FinTech data engineering, AI-driven automation, Python programming, and industrial analytics.

-## 🤔 I’m looking for help with
-Expanding my AI, ML and blockchain knowledge and implementing scalable distributed systems.

-## 💬 Ask me about
-Fintech Data engineering, AI-driven automation, Python programming, and industrial analytics.

 I enjoy combining theoretical research with practical robotics projects that make a real difference in automation.